Broad Area Maritime Surveillance Unmanned Aircraft System

 N7406 c/n 104 Built for Capita Airlines and seen here in June 1962 operating for United.
 Credit Brian Burridge.

 Our guest this episode is industry researcher and analyst Henry Harteveldt.
-He’s a Co-founder of Atmosphere Research Group where he will head up the airlline and travel practice of this research and advisory firm that will look at ecommerce, distribution, marketing and operations planning for airlines, hotel companies, travel agencies, GDS companies, and marketing agencies.
-Henry is also Chairman of the Association of Travel Marketing Executives and can be found on Twitter at @hharteveldt.
+He’s a Co-founder of Atmosphere Research Group where he will head up the airline and travel practice of this research and advisory firm that will look at ecommerce, distribution, marketing and operations planning for airlines, hotel companies, travel agencies, GDS companies, and marketing agencies.
+Henry can be found on Twitter at @hharteveldt.

 The week’s aviation news: